Believe (Cher song): Chart performance

-The song was released as the album's lead single on October 19, 1998, peaked at number one in 21 countries worldwide.
-On January 23, 1999, it reached the Top 40 on the Billboard Hot 100 and reached number one on the chart on March 13, making Cher the oldest female artist (at the age of 52) to perform this feat.
-Cher also set the record for the longest gap between number-one singles on the Hot 100; there was a gap of 33 years and 7 months between her singles "I Got You Babe" and "Believe" reaching number one.
-"Believe" was ranked as the number-one song of 1999 by "Billboard" on both the "Billboard" Hot 100 and Hot Dance Club Play charts and became the biggest single in her entire career.
-"Believe" became Cher's 17th and last top ten hit in the US.
+The song, released as the album's lead single on October 19, 1998, peaked at number one in 23 countries worldwide.
+It debuted at number 99 on the US Billboard Hot 100 on December 19, 1998.
+On January 23, 1999, it reached the top 40, and then topped the chart on March 13, making Cher—aged 52 at the time–the oldest solo female artist to achieve this feat, breaking the record set by Tina Turner who was 44 when she reached No. 1 with "What's Love Got to Do With It" in 1984.
+Cher also set the record for the longest span between number-one singles on the Hot 100: 33 years and 7 months between her first number-one single, "I Got You Babe", and her fifth and last, "Believe".
+"Believe" was ranked as the number-one song of 1999 by Billboard on both the Billboard Hot 100 and Hot Dance Club Play charts, becoming the biggest single of her entire career.
+"Believe" became Cher's 17th, and last, top-10 hit in the US.

-In the United Kingdom, "Believe" debuted atop the UK Singles Chart on October 25, 1998 – for the week ending date October 31, 1998 – during a week in which the top five singles were all new entries, a first for the chart.
-It became Cher's fourth number one in the UK and remained at the top of the chart for seven consecutive weeks.
-"Believe" become Britain's biggest-selling song of 1998, and won its writers three Ivor Novello Awards (for Best Selling UK Single, for Best Song Musically and Lyrically, and for International Hit of the Year) at the 1999 ceremony.
-On July 30, 2021, "Believe" was certified Quadruple Platinum by the British Phonographic Industry.
-As of October 2017, the song has sold 1,830,000 copies in Britain, making it the biggest-selling song by a woman on the UK Singles Chart.
-At 52 years old Cher was the oldest female artist to top the UK charts, a record that has since been broken by Kate Bush who was 63 when "Running Up That Hill" reached number one.
+In the United Kingdom, "Believe" debuted atop the UK Singles Chart on October 25, 1998—for the week ending October 31, 1998—during a week in which the top five singles were all new entries, a first for the chart (not counting the first ever chart).
+The song became Cher's fourth number one in the UK, and remained at the top of the chart for seven consecutive weeks.
+"Believe" was Britain's biggest-selling song of 1998, and won its writers three Ivor Novello Awards: Best Selling UK Single, Best Song Musically and Lyrically, and International Hit of the Year, respectively, at the 1999 ceremony.
+On January 31, 2025, "Believe" was certified 5× platinum by the British Phonographic Industry.
+As of October 2017, the song has sold 1,830,000 copies in Britain, making it the biggest-selling song by a female artist on the UK Singles Chart.
+At 52 years old, Cher was the oldest female artist to top the UK charts, a record that has since been broken by Kate Bush, who was 63 when "Running Up That Hill" re-entered the charts and reached number one.